gauravcodepro/julia-pacbiohifi-mvc-app/README.md

 # pacbiohifi-mvc-app

-- julia implementation of the mvc application for the pacbiohifi.
+- julia mvc application for the pacbiohifi.
+- reading the string as substring vector and the int as further bit constrainted for faster reads and browse throught the genie web build.
-- View the pacbioruns from your desktop and faster I/O as they runs through the sequencing.
+- view the pacbiohifiruns from your desktop and faster I/O as they runs through the sequencing.
 - connect to a sequencing read folder and live stream your sequencing reads.
+- for any sequencing service or start ups.

 - **To do today: add the router path, add the searchlight.jl using the MVC re-route, make the final release**